TylerH123/MKS22X-Minicraft/README.md

 ## 6-1-19
 ### Tyler
 Today, I worked on the inventory, player, resource, and the game class.
 Under the inventory class, I added a method that unequips armor.
 This method cannot be used by player and can only occur when putting on a different armor piece for the same slot.
 For resource class, I added a constructor to create the five different resources in the game: wood, sand, stone, iron, and moodstone.
 For player, I added health and stamina.
 These two stats are displayed in the top right corner of the game.
 Finally, under the game class, I added a new key control: k.
 By pressing k, sprinting gets activaated, which drains stamina if you move around.

+## 6-2-19
+### Tyler
+Today, I worked on station, and game class.
+For station, I fixed the placement of the stations, so now after placing, stations do not move around.
+For the game class, I fixed up sprinting.
+It no longer uses twice as much stamina when moving diagonally.